 We will use your personal information with your consent and for the reasons you have given your consent.
 However, we may need to use your personal information in other ways, for example:

-- to enter into, or perform, a contract with you (for example if we have to transfer a service to a different provider under contract)
+- to enter into, or perform, a contract with you (for example if we must transfer a service to a different provider under contract)

 - for legal reasons (for example carrying out DBS checks on job applicants)